 Additional seed savings

-- Buy a large container of peat moss and mix it with perlite to make you own seed starter.
+- Buy a large container of peat moss and mix it with perlite to make your seed starter.

 - Check discount stores for inexpensive seeds.
 Some large companies customarily sell seed packets returned from retail stores, or those with damaged packaging, at a deep discount.

 - Watch for end-of-the-season sales and buy next year’s seeds in the fall.
 Most seeds continue to germinate well for several years.

 - Swap seeds with a friend or neighbor.
 Seed packets often contain more than you can use.
 By swapping seeds with neighbors, you can get several varieties for the price of one seed packet.

 - Store unused seeds in a cool, dark place.

 - Always label seeds with both the variety and the date before storing.
 Although many thrive for several years, the germination rate decreases with each year.
 Typically, seeds remain viable for three to five years, if stored properly.

 Wouldn't you like to be a Stretcher too?

 Subscribe to get our money-saving content twice per week by email and start living better for less.
 We'll send you a free copy of our eBook Little Luxuries: 130 Ways to Live Better for Less to get you started.